20231201_103525

 We highly recommend hiring a private guide for your entire visit.
 Your guide will arrange everything; tickets, permits, transportation, packed lunches, and of course, show you the way on the trails.
 It will also allow you to hike at your own pace and see the things you wish to see, which is often difficult to do when you are with a group of people with different abilities and interests.
 Your guide will be a wealth of knowledge on the local flora and fauna, history, and almost everything else about the area, further rounding out your experience.
 With limited accommodations in or near the park, it will also give you the best chance of securing lodgings, especially during peak season, as most of the space is pre-booked by tour operators or the hotels themselves who offer their own packaged group tours.

 We should also mention that Torres del Paine isn’t just for avid hikers.
 There are numerous lookouts and vistas throughout the park and other activities to enjoy such as shorter walks and hikes, horseback riding, kayaking, and wildlife viewing.
-For our trip, we decided to mix it up and did the following itinerary.
+For our trip, we decided to mix it up and did the following itinerary:

 6-Day/5-Night Itinerary for Torres Del Paine